digitoimistodude/presentation-theme/README.md

 cp -r * /var/www/reveal.js/
 ```

+## Creating a new presentation

+Just edit index.html with Markdown and reveal.js will do the rest.
+Considering creating a separate git repository for your index.html and images.

 ## Development

 You should improve the theme by testing it out in reveal.js repository, then copying the files over to this repository.